The Case Against Flame Retardants in Furniture – Part One

 Full Chemosphere paper here: chemosphere_paper.pdf

 It's important to bear in mind that the testing research undertaken to inform this paper was carried out on furniture constructs that actually pass the current match test in the Furniture Regulations.
 In other words, even if your sofa complies with the match test, you are still at risk from toxic poisoning should it catch fire.
-However, the findings of the government and Trading Standards shows that over 80% of UK sofas actually fail the match test in practice.
+However, the findings of the government and Trading Standards shows that up to 90% of UK sofas actually fail the match test in practice.

 Which means the danger from toxic poisoning is even greater than this paper describes.

-In short, the Department for Business, Energy and Industrial Strategy is knowingly keeping the entire country at risk from toxic poisoning, and sitting on the solution it came up with in 2014 but has been too gutless or corrupt or both to implement.
+In short, the Department for Business, Energy and Industrial Strategy is knowingly keeping the entire country at risk from toxic poisoning, and sitting on the solution it came up with in 2014 but has been too gutless or corrupt or both to implement it.